BIOL275-MSUM/lab-6-comparing-two-means-marineeg/README.md

 ### Question D

-Graph the distribution of body temperatures for each crab type:
+> Graph the distribution of body temperatures for each crab type:

+    ggplot(crabs, aes(x=crabType, y = bodyTemperature)) +
+      geom_point(size = 2, color = "red") +
+      geom_smooth (method = lm)

 ### Question E

-Does body temperature varies among crab types?
-State the null and alternative hypothesis, conduct and ANOVA, and interpret the results.
+> Does body temperature vary among crab types?
+State the null and
+> alternative hypothesis, conduct and ANOVA, and interpret the results.

+    aov_crabs <-
+      aov(bodyTemperature ~ crabType, data = crabs)
+    aov_crabs

+    summary(aov_crabs)

+The null hypothesis would be that the temperature does not vary between crab type.
+The alternative hypothesis would be that the temperature does vary